iamkramzTech/iparishsys/README.md

-# sapp-infosys
+# IParishSys
-Sacrament Record Management and Information System for Saint Anthony of Padua Parish
+IParishSys is an Integrated Parish Information System for parishes to encode all data in physical sacrament book records: Baptismal, Confirmation, and Marriage.
+A desktop application for offline used built using .NET and SQlite database.

 ## Acknowledgments